specilaist/dayPlanner/ReadMe.md

 ## User Story

+Our users are highly effective people that want to maximize their time on a hourly basis.
+This Day Planner allows them to store tasks each day and see visual how their day is progressing.

+## Description

-* This app generates a list of hour boxes that can be used in order to save to-do items.
+This app generates a list of hour boxes using HTML and JQuery that can be used in order to save to-do items.

 ## Development